Ben Affleck Happily Back With Jennifer Garner And Kids Following Rehab Stint

 “They want to keep the family together,” the source close to the couple said.

 Recent reports debunked the reconciliation rumor, saying that Ben and Jen’s relationship as co-parents still remains unchanged.
-That said, it’s admirable that the pair have never wavered in their commitment to be good parents to their children.
+That said, it’s admirable that the pair has never wavered in their commitment to be good parents to their children.

 People reports that Jennifer Garner is happy that Ben Affleck decided to undergo treatment for alcohol addiction.